 Glucosamine, chondroitin, and MSM are different types of supplements that can keep your dog’s joints healthy and lubricated while preventing arthritis pain.
 Since they are considered supplements, they aren’t regulated by the FDA.
 However, all three of these have been used in Europe and the USA for over 20 years.
 Make sure you’re giving your four-legged friend the dog version and not human supplements, which can be toxic.

 CBD is in nearly every human-centric product now, from seltzer to massage lotion… and your pet can get in on the health craze, too.
 While CBD benefits aren’t conclusive, some research suggests that CBD can manage dog pain and improve cardiac function.
-It may also have cancer-fighting properties, help control seizures, and make allergic dogs feel less itchy.
+It may also have cancer-fighting properties, help control seizures, and make allergic dogs feel less itchy, among other benefits.
 Since CBD is still in its experimental phases, it’s not covered by pet insurance.

 Acupuncture, massage, and other alternative physical therapies